Universities

 Royal College of Surgeons in Ireland School of Medicine (Dublin)

 The RCSI School of Medicine is the largest medical school in Ireland and is one of the most international medical schools in the world.
-The curriculum is student-centred and is considered innovative and future-oriented.
+The curriculum is student-centred and is regarded as innovative and future-oriented.
 The RCSI School of Medicine is also highly committed to clinical and patient-centred research.
 The faculty is staffed by experienced medical professionals and has one of the largest and most modern clinical simulation facilities in Europe, where you can develop your practical skills.

 Trinity College Dublin School of Medicine (Dublin)